Dr. TOM BOLTON

 RECENT EMPLOYMENT HISTORY

-Nov 2017 to date Design Review Panel Manager, Frame Projects
+Nov 2017 to date Research Manager/Design Review Panel Manager, Frame Projects

 Oct 2009 to date Writer

-Currently writing Low Country: Brexit on the Essex Coast (Penned in the Margins, October 2018).
-Author of Camden Town: Dreams of Another London (2017, British Library Publications 2017), Vanished City (Strange Attractor, 2014) and London’s Lost Rivers: A Walkers Guide (Strange Attractor, 2011).
+Forthcoming: London’s Lost Rivers: A Walker’s Guide Volume 2 (Strange Attractor, 2019).
+Author of Low Country: Brexit on the Essex Coast (Penned in the Margins, October 2018); Camden Town: Dreams of Another London (2017, British Library Publications 2017), Vanished City (Strange Attractor, 2014) and London’s Lost Rivers: A Walkers Guide (Strange Attractor, 2011).

 Oct 2013 to Nov 2017 PhD researcher, Bartlett School, University College London